New England

 The Beacon

-On the top floor of the yacht club with wonderful views of the sun setting across Sag Harbor Cove, this is European-influenced cuisine using locally sourced ingredients.
+Set atop the yacht club with sweeping sunset views over Sag Harbor Cove, The Beacon serves European-influenced cuisine crafted from locally sourced ingredients.

 map pinSag Harbor